| Dog is for Long Term When you researched the breed of dog you have

 spoil your dog’s homecoming, or get in the way of your first hours and days together.
 After all, you have been looking forward to this day ever since you first

+started thinking about adopting a new dog.
 The good news is you can leave your worries

 behind.
 You are prepared and ready for the new member of your